ConceptCodes/langgraph-scratchpad-js/src/calendar/README.md

 ![Calendar Agent Architecture](assets/graph.png)

 ## Roadmap
-- [ ] add a conditional edge for execute query to jump back to generate query on failure
+- [x] add a conditional edge for execute query to jump back to generate query on failure
+- [ ] add a safeguard to ensure unsafe sql queries are not executed